Resonant superfluidity in the Rabi-coupled spin-dependent Fermi-Hubbard model: Introduction

 The remainder of the paper is organized as follows.
-In section II we introduce the FHM under investigation and explain how a unitary rotation clarifies the role of the model parameters.
-In section III we present our results, first introducing the relevant physical correlation functions and their significance.
-In section III.A we investigate the commensurate half-filling case utilizing DMRG.
-In section III.B we introduce an effective spin-1/2 XXZ model for large attractive interactions and discuss how it explains the results of III.A.
-Based on this model we obtain a schematic phase diagram in section III.C.
-In section III.D we investigate the validity of the schematic phase diagram for the full FHM utilizing DMRG, considering the correlations as a function of the number of particles per site.
-Section IV contains a summary and outlook.
-The appendix contains a detailed derivation of the effective spin-1/2 XXZ model based on second order degenerate perturbation theory.
+In section \ref{sec:model} we introduce the FHM under investigation and explain how a unitary rotation clarifies the role of the model parameters.
+In section \ref{sec:results} we present our results, first introducing the relevant physical correlation functions and their significance in section \ref{sec:CorrelationfunctionQLRO}.
+In section \ref{sec:DMRGresulthalffilling} we investigate the commensurate half-filling case utilizing DMRG.
+In section \ref{sec:EffectiveHamiltonian} we introduce an effective spin-1/2 XXZ model for large attractive interactions and discuss how it explains the results of \ref{sec:DMRGresulthalffilling}.
+In section \ref{sec:SchematicPhaseDiagram} we present a schematic phase diagram based on the effective model as well as DMRG results for the correlations of the full model at some representative parameters.
+In section \ref{sec:SuperfluidCDWfilling} we further investigate the validity of the schematic phase diagram in the full FHM by means of DMRG calculations.
+Specifically, we investigate the correlations as a function of the number of particles per site.
+Section \ref{sec:summary} contains a summary and outlook.
+The appendix \ref{sec:appendix} contains a detailed derivation of the effective spin-1/2 XXZ model based on second-order degenerate perturbation theory.